DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

   };
 }
 ```
-If this machine should self-deploy, then store the secret-key-file somewhere safe and encrypted, and configure the signing.enable and signing.keyFile options.
-Preferably, this file should only be accessible when it’s time to deploy an update.
+For autonomous deployment, securely store the secret-key file in an encrypted location and set up the `signing.enable` and `signing.keyFile` options.
+It's advisable to restrict access to this file only when deploying updates.

-Otherwise, store this key on the system that will build the system closure, and configure its /etc/nix/nix.conf settings with secret-key-files pointing to the secret.
+Otherwise, store this key on the system that will build the system closure, and configure its `/etc/nix/nix.conf` settings with `secret-key-files` pointing to the secret.
 When deploying, make sure to copy the closure’s signatures as well.

-Finally, this approach allows to continue using an ordinary Nix store file system, meaning no new disk images need to be constructed, and the system can be used like an ordinary NixOS system.
+This approach allows one to continue using an ordinary Nix store file system, meaning no new disk images need to be constructed, and the system can be used like an ordinary NixOS system.
 New generations can be added without large storage requirements for every single one, because it’s just an ordinary Nix store.
 While it does verify stage 2, it does so by delaying boot to read and verify the entire closure.
 On a fast computer, this takes 5-10 seconds.
 On a slower system (e.g. a raspberry pi using an SD card for the OS), this can take a few minutes.

 ## Interpreter-less Nix